How to Survive your Company Golf Outing

-Treat your clients and employees to a unique event!
+For Organizers: Treat your clients, employees (and yoursef) to a unique event!

 Awareness Golf in Burnside has upgraded, and now has the capability to offer a state of the art experience to groups.

-Five stations plus a slope-adjustable putting green give golfers an unsurpassed opportunity to improve on the spot.
-3-D motion technology in the form of KVest and Flightscope now make this possible.
+Five stations give golfers an unsurpassed opportunity to improve on the spot.
+3-D motion technology in the form of KVest, Flightscope, and BodiTrack ground force technology now make this possible.
 Add in a unique slow-motion video playback station, a balance and tempo station, and a distance control station video, and a unique putting green, and all aspects of the swing can be assessed.

 As a form of follow-up, each participant will receive an email of their KVest and Flightscope numbers, for an additional $10 per participant, a video lesson with instructor's voice feedback will be sent.